olvaffe/olv-notes/gpu/virtio.md

  - resource `clean_mask` and `virgl_resource_dirty`
    - a (level of a) resource is clean when the guest sees up-to-date contents of the resource (i.e., no host write since last sync)

+# Display

+ - there is no vblank support; pageflip is executed immediately
+   - vblank event of type page-flip-complete is still delivered
+ - when pageflip happens, a set scanout command and a resource flush command are queued
+ - when the user space decides the current fb is dirty and does a DIRTYFB ioctl, a resource flush command is queued
+ - qemu
+   - there is a host win fb and a guest fb
+   - upon set scanout command, it calls `dpy_gl_scanout_texture` to make the buffer the guest fb
+   - upon resource flush command, it calls `dpy_gl_update` to blit guest fb to host win fb